AdKats/AdKats/README.md

 clan runs our own, but I found this online one to be ok, and it has a free usage option.
 <a href="http://www.freesqldatabase.com/" target="_blank">http://www.freesqldatabase.com/</a> But any online accessible
 MySQL database will work.
 Be careful with that free option though, the size is limited, and these things can log A LOT of data if it's an active server.
+For example ADK has 1 million unique logged players, and 40000 logged admin actions on those players, the database size is massive.
 </p>
 <h2>Features</h2>
 <h3>Infraction Tracking System</h3>